-Dee et al. (2011) provides an in-depth evaluation of ERA-Interim with respect to observations and improvements upon its predecessor, ERA-40.
+Dee et al. (2011) provide an in-depth evaluation of ERA-Interim with respect to observations and improvements upon its predecessor, ERA-40.
 Several improvements, with reference to International Satellite Cloud Climatology Project (ISCCP) observations, have been made to the representation of clouds.
-Those relevant here are improved tropical cloud cover resulting from an improved hydrological cycle and the introduction of ice supersaturation which delays the formation of ice clouds (Tompkins et al., 2007), and from improved deep convective triggering and a new boundary-layer scheme.
+Those relevant here are improved tropical cloud cover resulting from an improved hydrological cycle and the introduction of ice supersaturation which delays the formation of ice clouds (Tompkins et al., 2007), and from improved deep convective triggering and a new boundarylayer scheme.
 There are few other studies directly evaluating the cloud properties as observations of clouds have their own large uncertainties.
 However, Schreier et al. (2014) and Ahlgrimm and Köhler (2010) have studied trade cumulus clouds represented in ERA-Interim.
 These are not directly related to deep convective clouds but at least can hint at some of the differences between the reanalysis and observations.
-A main finding was that the population of trade cumulus is overestimated while the cloud fraction was underestimated by ERA-Interim.
-Meanwhile, the cloud top was biased high by about 500m.
+A main finding was that the population of trade cumulus is over-estimated while the cloud fraction was under-estimated by ERA-Interim.
+Meanwhile, the cloud top was biased high by about 500 m.

 Much more research has been done on the evaluation of precipitation.
 Dee et al. (2011) found that both the mean daily precipitation rate, compared to the Global Precipitation Climatology Project (GPCP), and the mean total column water vapour, compared to microwave imager satellite retrievals, have improved from ERA-40 to ERA-Interim.
-There are still biases remaining over the tropical oceans, specifically around the western pacific and southeast Asia where the precipitation rate is upto 5 mm day-1 greater in some parts.
-The time series of precipitation rate over total land performs well whilst during the 2007-2011 period there is an overestimation by approximately 0.4 mm day-1 over total ocean when compared to GPCP.
+There are still biases remaining over the tropical oceans, specifically around the western Pacific and Southeast Asia where the precipitation rate is up to 5 mm day^{-1} greater in some parts.
+The time series of precipitation rate over total land performs well whilst during the 2007-2011 period there is an over-estimation by approximately 0.4 mm day-1 over total ocean when compared to GPCP.
 Many independent studies have looked at precipitation compared to observations and other reanalysis sets (Kim et al., 2013; Peña Arancibia et al., 2013; Pfeifroth et al., 2013; Zhang et al., 2013; Lin et al., 2014).
-Generally ERA-Interim was found to perform well.
-Most notably though was further confirmation of biases in southeast Asia (Kim et al., 2013), and the overestimation of small and medium precipitation but underestimation of high amounts compared to rain gauge data in the tropical Pacific (Pfeifroth et al., 2013).
+Generally, ERA-Interim was found to perform well.
+Most notably though was further confirmation of biases in Southeast Asia (Kim et al., 2013), and the over-estimation of small and medium precipitation but under-estimation of high amounts compared to rain gauge data in the tropical Pacific (Pfeifroth et al., 2013) and to the Tropical Rainfall Measuring Mission (TRMM) satellite in the tropics (Kim et al., 2013).

-While the errors in variables such as updraught mass flux remain unknown we can assume that ERA-Interim has remaining problems with the hydrological cycle over the western pacific and southeast Asia and that this is likely to affect all input variables.
+While the errors in variables such as updraught mass flux remain unknown, we can assume that ERA-Interim has remaining problems with the hydrological cycle over the western Pacific and Southeast Asia and that this is likely to affect all input variables.
 This will be considered when drawing conclusions from the evaluation.